Updated July 28, 2021, 8:46 a.m.

 We recommend purchasing a travel insurance policy that allows you to cancel for any reason.
 If your sponsor purchases airline tickets on your behalf, be sure to consult your sponsor for specifics regarding cancellation policies.

 We encourage you to work with MU Residential Life to secure a flexible housing contract should your travel plans need to be postponed or canceled due to COVID-19.
-In the case that you are unable to join MU for the fall semester as a result of travel restrictions or visa processing delays, Residential Life will waive cancellation fees.
-To learn more about your housing options at MU for fall 2021, visit the Residential Life website or email email@example.com with any questions.
+In the case that you are unable to join MU for the fall semester because of travel restrictions or visa processing delays, Residential Life will waive cancellation fees.
+To learn more about your housing options at MU for fall 2021, visit the Residential Life website or email firstname.lastname@example.org with any questions.

 If you plan to make off-campus housing arrangements, consult your housing complex representatives directly for details on flexible leasing options.
+If necessary, make any temporary housing arrangements for quarantine before you arrive in Columbia.

 International Student Welcome and orientation sessions